Raohe Night Market: What to Eat at Taipei’s Best Night Market

 This dish is subtle, so people either love it or don’t understand the appeal.
 It’s mostly about the contrast between hot and cold.
 They don’t put enough syrup, but you can add more yourself from the metal tin at the counter.

-In the second last block before you get back to the eastern entrance of Raohe Night Market, you’ll pass several game shops and gashapon machine parlors on the right side.
+In the second last block before you get back to the eastern entrance of Raohe Night Market, you’ll pass several games shops and gashapon machine parlors on the right side.
 If you’re looking for unusual souvenirs from Taiwan, here’s your chance!

 Two gashapon machines in a night market with keychains of sausages and betel nut